tracim/tracim/backend/doc/cli.md

                         modify anything
   -l LOGINS [LOGINS ...], --login LOGINS [LOGINS ...]
-                        user logins (email) to delete one or more user --anonymous-name ANONYMOUS_NAME
+                        user logins (email) to delete one or more user --anonymize-name ANONYMIZE_NAME
-                        anonymous user display name to use if anonymize option is activated
+                        anonymized user display name to use if anonymize option is activated
 ```

 ### Anonymize user(s)